 Slow chargers

 Typically using a 3 Pin household outlet, Slow Chargers usually have a rating of between 2.3kW and 3kW, giving them a charging speed of 3-5 miles an hour.
-This means that it can take up to 14 hours to fully charge an EV using a Level 1, depending on the battery capacity.
+This means that it can take up to 14 hours to fully charge an EV using a Level 1 charger, depending on the battery capacity.

-Level 1 charging points are only recommended for those who don't need to travel far daily (and therefore don’t need to charge regularly), or for use in an emergency when no other charging options is available, as, given the large battery capacity of most new EVs, it'll take too long for a Level 1 to provide sufficient charge.
+Level 1 charging points are only recommended for those who don't need to travel far daily (and therefore don’t need to charge regularly), or for use in an emergency when no other charging options are available, as, given the large battery capacity of most new EVs, it'll take too long for a Level 1 to provide sufficient charge.

 Fast chargers - Level 2